-Under the agreement, Mr. Pamir is eligible to receive an annual bonus, in a targeted amount of 30% of his then salary, based upon the Company's achievement of performance and management objectives as set and approved by the Chief Executive Officer, in consultation with Mr. Pamir.
+Under the agreement, Mr. Pamir is eligible to receive an annual bonus, in a targeted amount of 30% of his then salary for the 2021 and 2022 years, and 40% for the 2023 year (see also "Payment of Back Pay; 2021 Bonuses and Increases in Salaries", below)), based upon the Company's achievement of performance and management objectives as set and approved by the Chief Executive Officer, in consultation with Mr. Pamir.
 The bonus amount is subject to adjustment.
 The Board of Directors, as recommended by the Compensation Committee of the Company (and/or the Compensation Committee) or separately, may also award Mr. Pamir bonuses from time to time (in stock, options, cash, or other forms of consideration) in its discretion.